 Is Hot Pepper Bird Seed Safe for Birds?

-Should you use hot sauce or cayenne pepper to keep squirrels off of bird feeders?
-Learn if adding hot pepper to bird seed is safe for birds.
+Should you use hot sauce, chili powder or cayenne pepper to keep squirrels off your feeders?
+Learn if adding hot pepper to bird seed is safe.

 Our editors and experts handpick every product we feature.
 We may earn a commission from your purchases.